-Useful lives, residual values and related depreciation charges of property and equipment and right-of-use assets The Group's management determines the estimated useful for calculating depreciation.
+Useful lives, residual values and related depreciation charges of property and equipment and right-of-use assets

+The Group's management determines the estimated useful lives of its property and equipment and right-of-use assets for calculating depreciation.
 This estimate is determined after considering the expected usage of the asset or physical wear and tear.
 Management reviews the residual value and useful lives annually and future depreciation charge would be adjusted where the management believes the useful lives differ from previous estimates.